GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

    full potential of the architecture.
 The tool provides unique visualizations of queue synchronization using fences and semaphores, asynchronous compute, and barrier timings.
-Currently, it supports the explicit APIs (DirectX12 and Vulkan) and will NOT work with older APIs such as DirectX11 or OpenGL.
+Currently, it supports the explicit graphics APIs (DirectX12 and Vulkan), compute APIs (OpenCL) and will NOT work with older graphics APIs such as DirectX11 or OpenGL.

 Supported graphics APIs, GCN hardware, and operating systems
 ------------------------------------------------------------

-**Supported graphics APIs**
+**Supported APIs**

 -  DirectX12